DaveMon79/Trotters-Independant-Traders/README.md

 # Usage

 To use this appilcation type "npm run seed" in to terminal.
 This will create the database and seed the tables ready for use, then type "npm start" to activate the application.
+Then using Insomnia you can place the relevant front-end get, put, post and delete requests.

 # License